madcitymultimedia/wpseo-woocommerce/README.md

 #### Enhancements

-* Adds a `material` property to product pages' schema.
+Adds a `material` property to product pages’ schema.

 #### Bugfixes

-* Fixes a bug where the Product description assessment would also appear under the Readability analysis tab when the Cornerstone content toggle would be switched on.
+Fixes a bug where the Product description assessment would also appear under the Readability analysis tab when the Cornerstone content toggle would be switched on.

 #### Other

 * Bumps the Yoast SEO minimum required version to 19.10.
-* Ensures compatibility with the _High Performance Order Storage_ feature in WooCommerce 7.1+.
+* Ensures compatibility with the High Performance Order Storage feature in WooCommerce 7.1+.
-* Sets the WordPress "tested up to" version to 6.1.
+* Sets the WordPress “tested up to” version to 6.1.

 ## 15.2